denizjafari/RandomAssembly/README.md

 Note: If Option A doesn't work, you can also add it manually to `pyproject.toml` in the dependencies section.

-**Note for Apple Silicon users**:
-- TimesFM will not work on native ARM architecture
-- You may need to use x86_64 emulation (Rosetta 2) or a different environment
+**Platform Compatibility**:
+- **x86_64 (Linux/Windows/Intel Macs)**: Full support, TimesFM works
+- **Apple Silicon (ARM)**: Automatic fallback to alternative forecasting methods
-- The script will gracefully handle missing TimesFM and continue with data exploration
+  - The script detects your platform and uses compatible methods
+  - On Apple Silicon, uses Linear Regression with lag features (works on all platforms)
+  - Data exploration and visualization work on all platforms
+- **Servers**: Works on headless servers (no display needed for file output)

 ## Usage